Pongsatorn6487048/LineBot-QR-Reader/README.md

   - Parameter group family: **Postgres 16**
   - **Create**
   - Edit parameter group we just created
-  - Search for "rds.force_ssl" and change value from 1 to 0 //this step will disable SSL connection
+  - Search for "rds.force_ssl" and change value from 1 to 0
+    > this step will disable SSL connection for RDS
 * Back to Database on the left panel and we gonna Create Database, Here is some important config
   - Engine type: **Postgres**
   - Template: **◉ Production or Free Tier**
-  - Available and Durability: **◉ Single DB Instace** //no need to select if free tier
+  - Available and Durability: **◉ Single DB Instace**
+    > no need to select if free tier
   - Master username: **postgres**
   - Credentials management: **◉ Self Manage**
-  - Master Password: **123456789** //same as your `.env`
+  - Master Password: **123456789**
+    > same as your `.env` & confirm your password
   - Connectivity: **◉ Don't connect to an EC2 resource**
   - Public Access: **Yes**
   - Database port: **5432**